rocky-linux/documentation/docs/gemstones/docker.md

 # Start and enable the systemd docker service (dockerd)

-Use the `systemctl` utility to configure the dockerd daemon to automatically startup with the next system reboot and simultanously start it for the current session.
+Use the `systemctl` utility to configure the dockerd daemon to automatically startup with the next system reboot and simultaneously start it for the current session.
 Type:

 ```
 sudo systemctl --now enable docker